Class B Dealer Stebane

-On May 25th LCA gave the tage to WBAY, the ABC station in Green Bay.
+On May 25th LCA gave the tape to WBAY, the ABC station in Green Bay.
 It aired that day.
 That evening as the SIU watched from the street, the police and animal control authorities raided Circle S Ranch.
 They arrested Stebane and collected about a dozen dogs.
 The authorities left approximately 140 dogs in the barn and a smaller building.
 The next day, LCA’s SIU team persuaded police and animal control to let local humane organizations rescue the remaining dogs.
 Some dogs were identified and eventually reunited with their owners, the rest were placed in new homes.

 Stebane was charged with “improperly killing animals.”
 The hearing took place on August 6, 1994.
 Stebane was the first B dealer ever to have his license permanently revoked.
 Although Stebane never went to jail, he was out of business for good.